RemcoTukker/MIDAS-Agents/README.md

 ## Deployment to Ubuntu/Debian

 Do the same as on CentOS, but:
--Use sudo instead of the horrible su / exit
+- Use sudo instead of the horrible su / exit
--Replace yum by apt-get
+- Replace yum by apt-get
--Replace omniORB by omniidl (no devel packages needed)
+- Replace omniORB by omniidl (no devel packages needed)

 ## Enjoy!

 	cd ~/MIDASdeployment/MIDAS-agents
 	node MIDAS-agents.js

-open browser and go to http://localhost:3000/
+Open browser and go to [http://localhost:3000/](http://localhost:3000/) for a demo of MIDAS agents learning their job length.
+As soon as the ESB service is available, they will learn this from ESB events.

+## So, where's the link with the ESB?

+The ESB service that connects to the MIDAS agents (over http using JSON RPC) still needs some polishing, will be released soon as well :-)